-Before Propecia was approved for use in the United States in 1997, manufacturer Merck & Co. released clinical trial data on the drug’s safety.
-One study revealed that 3.8 percent of men treated with Propecia reported one or more adverse sexual side effects, compared with 2 percent of those given a placebo.
+Before Propecia gained U.S. approval in 1997, manufacturer Merck & Co. released clinical trial data on the drug’s safety.
+One study revealed that nearly 4 percent of men treated with Propecia reported one or more adverse sexual side effects, compared with about 2 percent of men given a placebo.

 The most commonly reported sexual side effects of Propecia include:

 - Ejaculation disorder

 Although both Merck and the U.S. Food and Drug Administration (FDA) assured men that these complications would resolve once they stopped taking Propecia, later evidence would prove the contrary.

 The preapproval trials were not especially reliable, as the information was drawn from a relatively small patient group treated for only six months to one year, and follow-up procedures were unclear.
 More recent investigations show Propecia’s sexual side effects can persist even after a man stops taking the drug.
 In some cases, the complications are irreversible.